tonyantony300/alt-sendme/README.md

 - **Send anywhere** – Works seamlessly on local networks or across continents.
 - **Peer-to-peer direct transfer** – Send files straight between devices, with no cloud servers or intermediaries.
-- [**End-to-end encryption**](https://www.iroh.computer/docs/faq#how-secure-is-irohs-end-to-end-encryption) – Always-on protection with QUIC + TLS 1.3 for forward and backward secrecy.
+- **End-to-end encryption** – Always-on protection with QUIC + TLS 1.3 for forward and backward secrecy.
 - **No accounts or personal info** – Transfer files without sign-ups or exposing private data.
-- [**Transfer anything**](https://www.iroh.computer/proto/iroh-blobs) – Send files or directories of any size, verified with BLAKE3-based integrity checks.
+- [**Transfer anything**](https://www.iroh.computer/proto/iroh-blobs) – Send files or directories of any size or any format, verified with BLAKE3-based integrity checks.
 - **Resumable transfers** – Interrupted downloads automatically resume where they left off.
 - **Fast & reliable** – Capable of saturating multi-gigabit connections for lightning-fast transfers.
 - [**NAT traversal via QUIC**](https://www.iroh.computer/docs/faq#does-iroh-use-relay-servers) – Secure, low-latency connections using QUIC hole punching with encrypted relay fallback.